v2krishna/kickstarter-analysis/README.md

 ### Purpose:
-Help Louise in taking better decisions when to start her kickstarter compaign for her play.
+Help Louise in taking better decisions when to start her kickstarter compaign for her "Fever" play.

 ## Analysis and Challenges